Guiwoo/about-me/README.md

 # About Me

 [] - Do I need to use same background Imgae ?
-Think later
+Think later [] - When is done , need to check width and height

 [x] - Personal INFO done umm Animation needed ? don'tkonw

+- React Text Transition is amazing so fun to use [Check here 🚀]("ReactTextTransition)\

+- Mui React is awesome Tooltip for hover and show message [Check here 🚀]("https://mui.com/getting-started/installation/)\

+[x] - About Me done